Special Educational Needs (SEN) at St Michael's

 .
 12 How is the decision made about how much support my child will receive?

-- When the children join the school support is allocated on the information provided by the feeder school and the baseline assessments carried out at St Michael’s C of E Junior School.
+- When the children join the school support is allocated on the information provided by the feeder school and the baseline assessments carried out at St Michael’s Junior Church School.
 If you child has a Statement of Special Educational Need, or Education and And Health Care Plan, the SENCo will allocate a teaching assistant to them.
 Support in class or in other focus groups is tailored to the pupils’ needs.

 - During their school life, if further concerns are identified due to the pupil’s lack of progress or well-being then other interventions will be arranged.